corsairmarks/advanced_ship_behaviour_modules_revisited/mod/README.md

 * 1.0.0 Initial version
 * 2.0.0 Update for compatibility with Stellaris version 3.2 "Herbert"
     * Integrate underlying game changes (ship_sizes)
-* 2.1.0 Mark as compatible for Stellaris 3.3 "Libra" - no script changes
+* 2.1.0 Mark as compatible with Stellaris 3.3 "Libra" - no script changes
 * 3.0.0 Update for Stellaris version 3.4.2 "Cepheus"
     * Add new `ai_ship_data` section to all appropriate ship designs
     * Update defense platform stats to match underlying changes